tskit-dev/tskit/docs/stats.md

    sequence.
-As the first returned array contains only a single value, we drop this dimension as described in the {ref}`output dimensions <sec_stats_output_dimensions>` section. **Note:** if you really do want to have an array with a single value as the result, please use `windows = [0.0, ts.sequence_length]`.
+As the first returned array contains only a single value, we drop this dimension as described in the {ref}`output dimensions <sec_stats_output_dimensions>` section. **Note:** if you really do want to have an array with a single value as the result, use `windows = [0.0, ts.sequence_length]`.

 `windows = "trees"`